 He is also Brazil’s most-capped player with a staggering 142 to his name.
 Cafu is best remembered as the indefatigable presence at right-back who helped Roma to the Scudetto in 2001.
 He clinched his second Serie A title with Milan in 2004 and was a veteran member of the Rossoneri’s Champions League winners in 2007.

 Few players mastered the art of goalscoring quite like Romário.
 While there are certainly question marks over the validity of his 1000-goal haul, there can be no disputing the striker’s brilliance in the penalty area, possessing the touch and finish that allowed him to score important goal after important goal.

-Romário’s finest hour came at the 1994 World Cup when he scored five goals during Brazil’s triumphant campaign in the United States, a haul that didn’t clinch him the Golden Boot but contributed to him being awarded the Golden Boot.
+Romário’s finest hour came at the 1994 World Cup when he scored five goals during Brazil’s triumphant campaign in the United States, a haul that contributed to him being awarded the Golden Boot.

 A consistent performer for his country, he managed 55 goals in 70 caps.

 Perhaps football’s most flamboyant showman, Ronaldinho was a special talent.

 Immensely skilful yet devastatingly effective, Ronaldinho was a reminder that football remains a game, something to be played and enjoyed.
 He took the ball at his feet like a child in the playground, painting a picture in his head of what he wanted to with it and, more often than not, executing it.

 Having shot to prominence with Paris Saint-Germain, Ronaldinho became an icon at Barcelona, winning two league titles and a Champions League for the team, and a host of accolades – including the Ballon d’Or – for himself.